1jour1vin

 About the estate:

 After passing through the hands of several owners who did not always know how to realize its potential, the unassuming Château Lilian Ladouys was purchased by businessman Jacky Lorenzetti in 2008.
-Lorenzetti, who subsequently acquired Château Pédesclaux in Pauillac and Château Lafon Rochet in Saint-Estèphe, has grand ambitions for his wines.
+Lorenzetti, who later acquired Château Pédesclaux in Pauillac and Château Lafon Rochet in Saint-Estèphe, has great ambitions for his wines.
 Lilian Ladouys, which has undergone extensive renovations in recent years, has found a very respectable rhythm over the past few vintages.
-The wine deserves the attention of wine lovers.
+The wine deserves the attention of wine enthusiasts.

 Wine Spectator